webrecorder/replayweb.page/site/docs/user-guide/index.md

 # User Guide

-Welcome to the ReplayWeb.page official user guide.

 ## Getting Started

 1. Check out [Loading Archived Items](loading.md) to point ReplayWeb.page towards the file you wish to view.
-2. Once your file has been loaded, [learn how to navigate the archived content]()!
+2. Once your file has been loaded, [learn how to navigate the archived content](exploring.md)!

 ## Supported Formats